lkilcher/dolfyn/doc-src/motion-correction.rst

    By default this will write a Matlab file containing your motion-corrected ADV data in ENU coordinates.
-Note that for fixed-stem ADVs (no cable-head), the standard values for ``inst2head_rotmat`` and ``inst2head_vec`` can be specified by using the ``--fixed-head`` command-line parameter::
+Note that for fixed-head ADVs (no cable b/t head and battery case), the standard values for ``inst2head_rotmat`` and ``inst2head_vec`` can be specified by using the ``--fixed-head`` command-line parameter::